 Energy Storage Resources (ESR)

-Currently, the capacity of Energy Storage Resources (ESRs) is assumed to be zero, consistent with the SARA, because nearly all ESRs are using their capacity to provide Ancillary Services rather than making that capacity available to meet system peak loads.
+Currently, the capacity of Energy Storage Resources (ESRs) is assumed to be zero, consistent with the Protocol Section 3.2.6.2.2, because nearly all ESRs are using their capacity to provide Ancillary Services rather than making that capacity available to meet system peak loads.
 Therefore, ERCOT does not intend to apply the Maximum Daily Resource Planned Outage Capacity in reviewing Planned Outage plans for ESRs.
 However, ESR Planned Outage plans are subject to transmission security assessment.

 Distributed Generation Resources (DGR), and Distributed Energy Storage Resources (DESR)